-- 1. Organise own learning and performance to the level that they are prepared for lifelong learning after graduating. - Show and demonstrate a range of transferable skills in, problem solving, communication, project management, self-management, working individually, working in a group in a distance setting and collaborate via computer-mediated communication. - 3.
-Investigate, retrieve, reflect, and assess and use data/information effectively in a web development context. - 4.
-Apply appropriate numerical and mathematical skills to solve practical problems related to web development.
+- 1. Organise own learning and performance to the level that they are prepared for lifelong learning after graduating. - 2.
+Show and demonstrate a range of transferable skills in, problem solving, communication, project management, self-management, working individually, working in a group in a distance setting and collaborate via computermediated communication.